Three-Dimensional Radiation Treatment (3D-CRT)

 You should consult with your oncology team to determine if 3D-CRT is the best form of radiation or if radiation therapy is needed at all.
 Every mesothelioma case is unique.

-A mesothelioma specialist will be able to formulate the best treatment plan based on the location and size of tumors, staging of the cancer and overall health of the patient.
+A mesothelioma specialist will be able to formulate the best treatment plan based on the location and size of tumors, staging of the cancer and your overall health.